Skip to main content

 Surface familyCurrent examplesBest next page

-runtime-backed service channelsFeishu / Lark, Telegram, Matrix, WhatsApp, WeComRecipes 1 to 4 plus the WhatsApp guide
+gateway-supervised service channelsFeishu / Lark, Telegram, Matrix, QQ Bot, WhatsApp, WeComRecipes 1 to 4 plus the WhatsApp guide

 workplace outbound surfacesSlack, Discord, Microsoft Teams, Google Chat, Mattermost, Nextcloud Talk, Synology ChatRecipe 6